 Lucky people employ various psychological reframing techniques to cope with, and often even thrive upon, the ill fortune that comes their way.
 For example, they

 4a) spontaneously imagine how things could have been worse – see the positive side of their bad luck,

 4b) are convinced that any ill-fortune in their life will, in the long run, work out for the best, (they understand and apply the yin-yang principle in their lives); a good example is Borja, a small town in Spain which was saved by botched restoration of century-old Christian ‘Ecce Homo’ fresco of Jesus

 4c) do not dwell on the ill fortune,

-4d) take control of the situation and constructive steps to prevent more bad luck in the future.
+4d) take control of the situation and constructive steps to prevent or avoid more bad luck in the future.